DAYBREAK MINE

 *Meta-autunite-

-Ca(UO2)2(PO4)2-6-8H2O - Yellow-green pseudomorphs caused by dehydration of autunite.
-Many exisitng autunite specimens exhibit meta-autunite rims due to partial dehydration.
+Ca(UO2)2(PO4)2-6-8H2O - Occurs as yellow-green pseudomorphs caused by dehydration of autunite.
+Many existing collected autunite specimens exhibit meta-autunite rims due to partial dehydration.

 * photographed